Make a booking request

 The living room at Casa a Corte.

-In Nardò, another property that will captivate both foodies and design lovers is Casa a Corte.
-This authentic house blends baroque and modern styles, accommodating ten guests and featuring a charming patio and pool.
+In Nardò, another property awaits to enchant food lovers and those with an eye for beauty: Casa a Corte.
+This authentic home blends baroque and modern styles, comfortably accommodating up to ten guests, and features a charming patio and a pool.

-The itinerary is clear: hiking in Porto Selvaggio, a lush protected forest along the coast, wine tasting at Schola Sarmenti, and a home cooking class to master the art of preparing traditional orecchiette.
+The itinerary practically writes itself: hike through the lush, protected forest of Porto Selvaggio along the coast, savor local wines at Schola Sarmenti, and take a cooking class right at home to master the art of making traditional orecchiette…

 Rooftop Italian village experience at Palazzo Nianu.